Configure OAuth 2.0 or OpenID Connect (OIDC) for single sign-on. A modern alternative to SAML for cloud-native identity providers.

 Verify Domain

-- Once verified, users with that domain will be directed to SSO
+- Once verified, users with that email domain are directed to SSO when they sign in

 Test Connection